-Financial Management & Fiscal Procedures Standard Performance Measure/ Method Provider/Sub-recipient Responsibility Section E: Financial Management • 1.
-Compliance by grantee with all the established requirements in the Code of Federal Regulations (CFR) for (a) state and local governments; and (b) non-profit organizations, hospitals, commercial organizations and institutions of higher education.
+Financial Management & Fiscal Procedures Standard Performance Measure/ Method Provider/Sub-recipient Responsibility Section E: Financial Management Compliance by grantee with all the established requirements in the Code of Federal Regulations (CFR) for (a) state and local governments; and (b) non-profit organizations, hospitals, commercial organizations and institutions of higher education.
 Included are for: Payments for services Program income Revision of budget and program plans Non-federal audits Property standards, including insurance coverage, equipment, supplies, and other expendable property Procurement standards, including recipient responsibilities, codes of conduct, competition, procurement procedures, cost and price analysis, and procurement records.
-Reports and records, including monitoring and reporting, program performance, financial reports, and retention and access requirements Termination and enforcement and closeout procedures Review of grantee and subgrantee accounting systems to verify that they are sufficient and have the flexibility to operate the federal grant program and meet federal requirements Review of the grantee's systems to ensure capacity to meet requirements with regard to: Payment of subgrantee contractor invoices Allocation of expenses of subgrantees among multiple funding sources Review of grantee and subgrantee: Financial operations policies and procedures Purchasing and procurement policies and procedures Review of subgrantee contract and correspondence files Review of grantee's process for reallocation of funds by service category and subgrantee Review of grantee's FFR trial worksheets and documentation Provide grantee personnel access to: 2.
+Reports and records, including monitoring and reporting, program performance, financial reports, and retention and access requirements Termination and enforcement and closeout procedures Review of grantee and subgrantee accounting systems to verify that they are sufficient and have the flexibility to operate the federal grant program and meet federal requirements Review of the grantee's systems to ensure capacity to meet requirements with regard to: Payment of subgrantee contractor invoices Allocation of expenses of subgrantees among multiple funding sources Review of grantee and subgrantee: Financial operations policies and procedures Parenew of subgrantee contract and correspondence files Review of grantee's process for reallocation of funds by service category and subgrantee Provide grantee personnel access to: Accounting systems, electronic spreadsheets, general ledger, balance sheets, income and expense reports and all other financial activity reports of the subgrantee All financial policies and procedures, including billing and collection policies and purchasing and procurement policies Accounts payable systems and policies 2.
 Comprehensive grantee and subgrantee budgets and reports with sufficient detail to account for Ryan White funds by service category, subgrantee, administrative costs, and (75/25 rule) core medical and support services rules, and to delineate between multiple funding sources and show program income Review of: Accounting policies and procedures Grantee and subgrantee budgets Accounting system used to record expenditures using the specified allocation methodology Reports generated from the accounting system to determine if the detail and timeliness are sufficient to manage a Ryan White program Ensure adequacy of agency fiscal systems to generate needed budgets and expenditure reports, including: Accounting policies and procedures Budgets Accounting system and reports